 How long does it take to get delayed diagnosis compensation?

 Our goal is to get you the full compensation you are entitled to as quickly as possible.
 However, it is essential to be honest about how long these types of complex claims take.
 Due to the very substantial damages often at stake, a successful claim can take several years.

 Delayed diagnosis claims can usually be resolved faster where an out-of-court settlement can be agreed.
 Additionally, if you are in urgent need of funds to meet your needs, then interim payments can often be secured while a claim is ongoing.

 Will I get an apology for a delayed diagnosis?

 We know that often one of the most important things to victims of medical negligence is getting an apology from those responsible.
 We will always try to secure an apology for you, but it is important to be aware that, even where an NHS trust or other healthcare provider agrees to pay compensation, an apology is not always guaranteed.

 Start a delayed diagnosis compensation claim

-For a friendly, informal discussion about whether you or a loved one might be entitled to compensation for a delayed diagnosis or misdiagnosis, please contact your local Devonalds team in Bridgend, Pontypridd, Talbot Green, Tonypandy, Treorchy or Tylorstown.
+For a friendly, informal discussion about whether you or a loved one might have a successful delayed diagnosis claim in South Wales, please contact your local Devonalds team in Bridgend, Pontypridd, Talbot Green, Tonypandy, Treorchy or Tylorstown.

 Why Choose Devonalds Clinical Negligence Services?